ji2share/CDS-OData-Service/README.md

 Here, will track two things
 1. And let's begin with practice tracking, please update the Module # once you complete the task
 2. Let me give a task, you post your findings or comments.

+Go to "Session Practice" folder for more info about task 1.